 - Military orders that prevent the student from attending classes.
 Documentation to include a copy of the orders.
 Also, please refer to Senate Rule 184.108.40.206 Credit for Students Who Withdraw to Enter Military Service.

 - Error in academic advising resulting in inappropriate course enrollment.
 The student must submit documentation (emails or other documents) that support this.

 - Late notification of denial to a specific degree program, accompanied by supporting documentation.

 - Late notification of the denial or delay in the delivery of financial aid funds, accompanied by supporting documentation.

 The Late Payment Fee Appeals Review Committee meets as needed to consider appeals.
 Once reviewed, the student will be notified if the appeal has been approved or denied.
-Students may complete the Application for Late Payment Fees Appeal (PDF) and submit that, along with supporting documentation (see contact information on form).
+Students may complete the Late Payment Fee Appeal Form (PDF) and submit that, along with supporting documentation (see contact information on form).

 Late payment fee appeals will be considered for the following reasons: